Conditional Positional Encodings for Vision Transformers: Ablation Study

 We also experiment by varying the position of the PEG in the model.
-Table~\ref{tab: position} presents the ablations for variable positions based on the tiny model. \emph{We denote the input of the first encoder by index -1.} Therefore, position 0 is the output of the first encoder block.
-Our method shows strong performance ($\sim$72.4\%) when PEG is placed at [0, 3].
+Table~\ref{tab: position} (left) presents the ablations for variable positions (denoted as PosIdx) based on the tiny model. \emph{We consider the input of the first encoder by index -1.} Therefore, position 0 is the output of the first encoder block.
+PEG shows strong performance ($\sim$72.4\%) when it is placed at [0, 3].

-It is interesting to note that positioning the PEG at 0 can have much better performance than positioning it at -1 (\ie, before the first encoder), as shown in Table~\ref{tab: position}.
-We observe that the difference between the two is they have different receptive fields.
-Specifically, the former has a global field while the latter only attends to a local area.
-Hence, \emph{it is supposed to work similarly well if we enlarge the convolution's kernel size}.
-To verify our hypothesis, we use quite a large kernel size 27 with a padding size 13 at position -1, whose result is reported in Table~\ref{tab: large_kernel}.
-It achieves similar performance to the one positioning the PEG at 0 (72.5\% top-1 accuracy), which verifies our assumption.
+Note that positioning the PEG at 0 can have much better performance than positioning it at -1 (\ie, before the first encoder), as shown in Table~\ref{tab: position} (left).
+We observe that the difference between the two situations is they have different receptive fields.
+Specifically, the former has a global field while the latter can only see a local area.
+Hence, \emph{they are supposed to work similarly well if we enlarge the convolution's kernel size}.
+To verify our hypothesis, we use a quite large kernel size 27 with a padding size 13 at position -1, whose result is reported in Table~\ref{tab: position} (right).
+It achieves similar performance to the one positioning the PEG at 0 (72.5\%), which verifies our assumption.